What’s The Difference Between Liposuction and Tummy Tuck Surgery?

 Liposuction is usually performed under general anesthesia, but in some cases, it can be done under spinal and epidural anesthesia.
 The method of anesthesia used in lipo surgery depends on the doctor's dissertation and the extent of the surgery.

-The whole procedure of liposuction takes almost an hour, but the patient should stay a night at the hospital.
+The whole liposuction procedure takes almost an hour, but the patient should stay a night at the hospital.
 The recovery period after this surgery can take two to six weeks, depending on the severity of the surgery.
-Most importantly, liposuction is done on the abdomen and other areas of the body, such as hips, arms, neck, and thighs.
+Most importantly, liposuction is done on the abdomen and other body areas, such as hips, arms, neck, and thighs.

 Weight loss plastic surgery